 - There is no conclusive scientific evidence showing that e-cigarettes are a safe and effective method to reduce traditional cigarette use at the population level.
 In a review of effective cessation treatments, the U.S. Preventive Services Task Force determined that there is insufficient evidence to recommend the use of e-cigarettes as a smoking cessation tool.7 Of the research that has been conducted, there is no evidence that e-cigarette use helps adult smokers quit at any higher rate than smokers who do not use these products.5 8 Additionally, there are other health hazards of using e-cigarettes, including cardiovascular toxicity from e-liquid flavorings9 and cancer-causing toxins in e-cigarette aerosol.10

 For those who want to quit, there is help available.
 The California Smokers’ Helpline has been helping smokers successfully quit for more than 25 years with free, personalized support available in six languages.
 The Helpline uses a proven method that provides proactive counselor support when clients need it the most, and research has shown that this approach doubles a person’s chance of successfully quitting.
-The Helpline can be reached at 1-800-NO-BUTTS or www.nobutts.org.
+The Helpline can be reached at 1-844-8-NO-VAPE or www.nobutts.org.

 For information about the vaping illness outbreak, visit CDC.gov.